Impact Stories

 To address children’s comprehensive needs, the Ohio Department of Education adopted a Whole Child Framework that considers the needs and dimensions of wellness that support students in achieving healthy and positive outcomes.
 Partners and collaborative teams helped drive this effort, with support from the Region 8 Comprehensive Center.
 This framework serves as a catalyst for districts to shift their perspective and approach to help children by focusing on multiple dimensions of child well-being.

-• Topic(s): Social-Emotional Learning
+• Topic(s): Student & Staff Well-Being, Social-Emotional Learning (SEL)

 • State(s): Ohio